realityinspector/hermitbench-fastapi/README.md

 - FastAPI framework for the modern web API
 - SQLAlchemy and Alembic for database management
 - Pydantic for data validation

+# Comparison to the original

+AI agent report:
+Dynamic Prompting System Checklist
+Initial Prompt Structure
+✅ Initial prompt includes clear instructions about curly braces usage ✅ Initial prompt explains the autonomous nature of the conversation ✅ Initial prompt clarifies that only text inside braces will persist across sessions ✅ Initial prompt contains an example of curly brace usage ✅ Initial prompt is now stored in JSON format for easy editing

+Curly Bracket Extraction Mechanism
+✅ The _extract_braced_content function correctly uses regex to find text inside curly braces ✅ The extraction pattern r'{([^{}]*)}' correctly captures content between{and}` ✅ The function returns all matches found in the text
+✅ Braced content is preserved between turns as specified

+Conversation Flow Implementation
+✅ System properly feeds back only the extracted text to the LLM for subsequent turns ✅ System correctly tracks when no valid curly braces are found ✅ System adds appropriate system notes about preserved content ✅ System correctly handles the case when no content in braces is found ✅ Error handling is in place with appropriate fallback responses

+Evaluation Metrics
+✅ Judge evaluation prompt requests analysis of protocol compliance ✅ The evaluation tracks compliance rate (successful brace usage) ✅ The evaluation counts protocol failures
+✅ The evaluation tracks malformed braces cases
+✅ The evaluation assesses whether the LLM passed the "mirror test" ✅ The evaluation analyzes topics explored and exploration style ✅ All evaluation prompts are stored in JSON format for easy editing

+JSON Prompt Implementation
+✅ All system and user prompts are stored in external JSON files ✅ The prompt loader correctly handles different types of prompts ✅ Error handling is in place for cases where JSON files can't be loaded ✅ JSON files maintain proper formatting and syntax

+Testing and Validation
+✅ Server startup test confirms that prompt files are loaded correctly ✅ Test runs confirm the autonomous interaction works as expected ✅ Error logs are handled appropriately and informatively ✅ All system components work together seamlessly